AUTHORS: F-M

 In 2012, Please Don’t Stop the Music, published by Choc Lit, won Romantic Novel of the Year and was shortlisted for the Melissa Nathan prize.

-Jane’s latest novel, There’s No Place Like Home, came out in January 2023 and was published by Boldwood.
+Jane’s latest novel, Happily Ever After, came out in February 2025, published by Boldwood.

 Leonie Mack